What is Confirmation of Payee?

 What impact does Confirmation of Payee have on my business?

-When someone attempts to pay your business for the first time or edits your account details, they will see whether the account name they’ve entered matches your full legal account name.
+When a customer pays your business for the first time, or updates your saved account details, they'll see if the name they've entered matches your full legal account name.

 What do I need to prepare for Confirmation of Payee?

-What happens if the account name listed on my invoices don't match my bank account name?
+What happens if the account name listed on my invoices doesn't match my bank account name?

 How do I change my account name?